JDoucette/JDoucette/README.md

 - “Look at a day when you are supremely satisfied at the end.
 It's not a day when you lounge around doing nothing; its when you had everything to do, and you've done it.” — Margaret Thatcher
 - “The world of achievement has always belonged to the optimist.” — J. Harold Wilkins
 - “Your time is limited, so don't waste it living someone else's life.” — Steve Jobs
-- “Every lie we tell incurs a debt to the truth.
-Sooner or later that debt is paid.” — Valery Legasov
 - “Your future depends on many things, but mostly on you.” — Frank Tyger